Mailbird Blog

 • In-line reply helps you not miss anything important if an email requires your special attention.

-2. Search Capabilities
+2. Advanced Search Capabilities & Email Tracking

 Mailbird has advanced search capabilities so you can control the search with different filter options.
 Specify a sender address or email size, and you'll get the needed info in no time.
+Plus, with native email tracking, you can see when recipients open your messages, taking the guesswork out of follow-ups.

 3. Messenger Integrations